 Pulmonary arterial hypertension (PAH) is tough to diagnose.
-Its symptoms can seem vague, and they're also signs of many other problems that aren't as serious.
+Its symptoms can mimic other, less serious conditions.
 Your doctor will most likely try to rule out other causes of your symptoms first.

-But once your doctor knows you have the condition and what’s causing it, he can recommend a treatment that has the best chance of helping you.
+But once your doctor knows you have the condition and what’s causing it, they can recommend a treatment that has the best chance of helping you.

 First you’ll get a thorough one and talk about your medical history.
 Your doctor will want to know all of your symptoms, how long you’ve had them, and when you notice them.
-You should tell him about any other medical conditions you have, and whether any of your family members have heart or lung problems.
-He'll listen to your heart and lungs, and check for swelling in your legs and ankles and blueness in your lips or skin.
+You should tell them about any other medical conditions you have and whether any of your family members have heart or lung problems.
+They'll listen to your heart and lungs and check for swelling in your legs and ankles and blueness in your lips or skin.

 Blood tests can show if your body is getting enough oxygen.
 They also show signs of other illnesses that could be causing your symptoms or causing the high blood pressure.
 Your doctor will probably test: